GuilhermeSouza96/PythonDeveloper-Portfolio/README.md

 ### 🔁 Task Automations
 - 📋 **[`Stack Files`](./Stack_Files/)**: Is a tool that merges .csv, .txt, and .xlsx files into one.
 You choose the encoding and separator.
 No installation needed
+- **Aging Calculation Tool**: Reduced a 4-day manual process to just 10 minutes using Python.
+This tool calculates the aging of financial entries based on a user-provided date, automating a critical part of the reporting workflow.

 ### 🌐 Web Applications (In Progress)